microsoft/terminal/doc/specs/#1564 - Settings UI/spec.md

 Some users don't want a UI for the settings.
 We can update the `openSettings` key binding with a `settingsUI` option.

 If people still like the UI but want to access the JSON file, we can provide an "Open the JSON file" button at the bottom of the navigation menu.

-### Top-level navigation

-The settings UI should have top-level navigation that aligns with the overall structure of the settings.json file.
-The following are the proposed navigation items:

-- Globals
-- Profiles
-- Color schemes
-- Key bindings

 ### Launch methods